Far0w/blog/content/posts/First blog post.md

+---
+title: First blog post
+date: 2025-05-01T10:01:58+02:00
+draft: false
+description: You wanted to know how to create a blog from an obsidian markdown, here we go!
+tags:
+  - tag2
+  - typography
+featured_image: /images/img1.png
+categories: Todo
+comment: true
+hidden: false
+---

 # Why create a blog?

 It's about sharing my problems that maybe two or three people around the world have.